 California is the newest “privacy battleground” and the CCPA will apply to a wide scope of business and an even wider scope of personal information.
-Since February, Mintz has run a webinar series focused on the CCPA and our team is working on assessments of collection and use of personal information and CCPA exposure to help clients start planning now for the January 1, 2020 effective date.
+Since February 2019, Mintz has run a webinar series focused on helping businesses understand the reach and scope of the California Consumer Privacy Act (CCPA), and our team has been working with clients of all sizes and in all sectors to assess CCPA exposure and risk.

 CCPA Webinar Recordings